Jach/lgame/README.md

 but without using finalizers.
 Other ttf functions are exposed in the `lgame-sdl2-ttf.ffi` package.

-Thus you *will* need to clean up the font texture yourself after you're done with it.
+You should consider destroying the returned font texture yourself with `(lgame.texture:destroy-texture txt)` once you're done with it.

+However, if the rendered text is "static" for the lifetime of the game, and so you wouldn't normally destroy it until you call `(lgame:quit)` anyway, then you may opt to not make the explicit call because the texture will be automatically destroyed at that point.
 See `chimp.lisp` for a static example which basically goes like this:

 ```lisp
   ; pre-game loop setup